Language: EN

 • When a client connects, a message is printed to the console.

-• When the server receives data from the client, it is printed to the console and a response is sent to the client.
+• When the server receives data from the client, it prints it to the console and sends a response to the client.

 • When a client disconnects, a message is printed to the console.